 You have sweated at the lab bench and in the cell culture suite for weeks (or more likely months) to plan and optimize for successful genome editing.
 Finally, you’ve got the guide RNAs and the vectors into the cells.
 Yes!
 But your work is not yet finished.

-You can’t take for granted the fact that you’ll achieve CRIPSR success, because, despite the explosion in its application in genetics labs around the world, genome editing is well known to be a bit of a dark art.
+You can’t take for granted the fact that you’ll achieve CRISPR success, because, despite the explosion in its application in genetics labs around the world, genome editing is well known to be a bit of a dark art.

 But don’t worry.
-Below is an exhaustive list of the steps that you can take to confirm that you’ve managed successful genome editing.
+Below is an exhaustive list of the steps that you can take to perform CRISPR validation.

 Check the Deletion

 - Design primers that will amplify the region around your editing.
 The amplification primers should encompass the sequence to be deleted and should extend at least 100 base pairs (ideally somewhere around 200-400 base pairs) on either side of the deletion.
 The amplicon (PCR product) should be large enough that you can easily see it on an agarose gel, but small enough that the deletion will cause an obvious shift in the size of the band on the gel.

 - Keep a note of the size of the amplicon and the size of your expected deletion.